• Level 2

 • How to record AD events and actions taken.

-7: Person-Centered Care and Individualised Approaches
+7: Person-Centred Care and Individualised Approaches

 • Understanding the needs of people with AD.